fiinix/fiinix.github.io/_posts/2018/september/2018-09-23-can-i-change-my-charming-character.md

   <figcaption>Neuroticism, self-score (1), observed average (0.5).</figcaption>
 </figure>

 This one is kind of all over the place as far as people are concerned, which tells me I need to look more into it and understand what's going on here.
-In their defense, I can understand why as I feel, especially in the past two years, that I have been all over the place emotionally.
+In their defense, I can understand why, as especially in the past two years I have been all over the place emotionally.

-Overall though, I would say that emotionally sensitive, something I'm already working on and will continue to figure out.
+Overall though, I would say that I am emotionally sensitive, something I'm already working on and will continue to figure out.

 *Not to mention that the very existence of this entry proves a certain level of neuroticism.*